NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 ## What's This Example Folder About?

 This folder demonstrates how the Model Optimizer does PTQ quantization on an LLM and deploys the quantized LLM with TensorRT-LLM.
+To learn more about the quantization feature, please refer to the [documentation](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/1_quantization.html).
+Users can also choose to export the quantized models in a unified format that is deployable on vLLM and SGLang, in addition to TensorRT-LLM.
+For details please refer to its [documentation](https://nvidia.github.io/TensorRT-Model-Optimizer/deployment/3_unified_hf.html).

 This document introduces: